-We have been working hard to support a number of user-submitted proprietary video files over the past few months so we have decided to get these into a new Amped DVRConv update to quickly benefit all users.
+We have been working hard to support a number of user-submitted proprietary video files over the past few months.
+So, we have decided to introduce new formats and codecs with this Amped DVRConv update to quickly benefit all users.

 DVRConv was designed with flexibility in mind.
 If you are a single user, it gives you full control over the various options you have for processing and sorting.
 However, if you have DVRConv shared within a small team or entire organization, it can simply be set as a drag and dropper, and the same settings will be applied to any ingested media.